Neurology

 Assistant Clinical Research Coordinator

 Ally earned her Bachelor of Arts degree in psychology and sociology from the University of California, Santa Cruz, in 2025.
-During her undergraduate studies, she worked as a research assistant in the Diversity in Development Lab, where she investigated the emergence of social awareness and bias in young children.
+During her undergraduate studies, she worked as a research assistant investigating the emergence of social awareness and bias in young children.
 Currently, Ally serves as an assistant clinical research coordinator at the ALBA Lab’s Dyslexia Center at UCSF.
+She is passionate about child development and clinical psychology and plans to continue advancing her research and expertise in these fields.

 Eda Karagoz, BS